seanpm2001/Sponsoring/README.md

 This is a list of individual developers I am sponsoring.

-- I am not yet sponsoring any individual developers, as of 2023, August 4th
+- I am not yet sponsoring any individual developers, as of 2023, Monday, October 23rd

 **Individual developer only table**